-Last but not least, all of our work is a collaboration with people like you.
+Last but not least, JustFaith Ministries is a nonprofit organization.
+All of our work is a collaboration with people like you.
 When you donate, your gift helps us sustain and equip individuals committed to making the world better.
 Click here to help out.
-Also, please feel free to forward this resource to friends and family!